Kirit049-RW/pterodactyl-discord-bot/readme.md

 ---
 ### Links
-[Discord server](https://discord.gg/Dwn5Nc6WgR) : If you have any questions, don't hesitate to join the discord server.
+[Discord server](https://discord.gg/Dwn5Nc6WgR) : If you have any questions, don't hesitate to join the Discord server.

 [BotMarket Website](https://botmarket.ovh) : Our website where you can find all our bots.